 The rugged northeastern corner of Oregon may seem too far from the Pacific Ocean to be one of the state’s hotbeds for steelhead action.

-Such an assumption would be wrong.
-The Grande Ronde River and its dynamo tributary, the Wallowa River, rank right up there with the Deschutes and Rogue rivers for their incredible catches.
-In fact, during the 2009-10 season, anglers took home close to 20,000 hatchery steelhead from the two rivers.
+In boom times, the Grande Ronde River and its dynamo tributary, the Wallowa River, rank right up there with the Deschutes and Rogue rivers for their incredible catches.
+In fact, there have been years when anglers took home close to 20,000 hatchery steelhead from the two rivers combined.

 That’s an incredible number of fish from two streams so far from Oregon’s big cities … although anglers from Washington and Idaho also have discovered the riches here.

 They often delay their journey up the Columbia and Snake rivers and pull into cooler tributaries to wait out the hot weather, with most arriving in Snake River country in the early fall.

 Check out these great rivers: